rbisdorff/Digraph3/docSphinx/tutorial.rst

   freq.:  [0, 0, 0, 0, 3, 24,  2, 0, 0, 0,  0,  0,  0]
   Results in c12.misset

 In the 12-cycle graph, we observe 29 labelled MISs: -- 3 of cardinality 4, 24 of cardinality 5, and 2  of cardinality 6.

-For computing non isomorphic MISs, we actually need the automorphism group of the c12-cycle graph.
-The :py:class:`digraphs.Digraph` class therefore provides the :py:func:`digraphs.Digraph.automorphismGenerators` method which adds automorphism group generators to the *c12* digraph instance with the help of the external shell :code:`dreadnaut` command from the **nauty** software package (see https://www3.cs.stonybrook.edu/~algorith/implement/nauty/implement.shtml ) [2]_.
+For computing the corresponding non isomorphic MISs, we actually need the automorphism group of the c12-cycle graph.
+The :py:class:`digraphs.Digraph` class therefore provides the :py:func:`digraphs.Digraph.automorphismGenerators` method which adds automorphism group generators to a :py:class:`digraphs.Digraph` class instance with the help of the external shell <:code:`dreadnaut`> command from the **nauty** software package [2]_.

 >>> c12.automorphismGenerators()
 ...